Visiting Petra: Attractions, Tips & Tours

 If you've returned to the main path after visiting the Jebel Madhbah High Place of Sacrifice, the next major monument is the theater.

-Originally dating to approximately AD 25, and built by the Nabataeans, the theater was heavily extended when the city came under Roman rule after AD 106.
+Originally dating to approximately CE 25, and built by the Nabataeans, the theater was heavily extended when the city came under Roman rule after CE 106.